suguanYang/ylioo/md/programming/principles.md

 ## Design it Twice
 ## Good code is self-documenting
 ## Comments get out of date and become misleading
-## Comments Should Describe Things that Aren’t Obvious from the Code
+## Comments Should Describe Things that Aren't Obvious from the Code
 ## Implementation comments: what and why, not how
 ## Cross-module design decisions
 ## Choosing Names